 - Creative defenses.
-Hundreds of decision-based arguments, generated by Mr. Burglin, Mr. Simons, and Mr. Kuwatch in their decades of creative DUI practice and collected from successful DUI practitioners statewide, bring real leverage to your plea bargaining, trials, and DMV proceedings.
+Hundreds of decision-based arguments, generated by the authors in their decades of creative DUI practice and collected from successful DUI practitioners statewide, bring real leverage to your plea bargaining, trials, and DMV proceedings.

 - Heavily supported motions.
 Crafted, tested, and polished by top DUI lawyers, these practice-proven documents will materially raise the level of your advocacy.
-All of the book’s 122 forms are provided both in print (119 Word documents, 3 PDFs) and via Digital Access, and are easily accessed and modifiable.
+The book has over 120 forms that can be accessed digitally and modified to your case.